 Book EARLY!
 We cannot stress this enough.
 Book Today, or as soon as practically possible as far as finalizing your Itinerary goes.
 These tours SELL OUT FAST.
 While we checked in for our photography tour the huge line at the standard tours was made up of 50% of people asking when the next tour was and being told they were sold out.
 Tours can sell out months in advance and you need to be on it pretty quick to get the tour at the best time.
 Capacity is limited so they cannot squeeze you in or add extra tours.

-Get their early.
+Get there early.
 Make sure you check the check-in times as you are often required to be there quite early and they may RE-SELL your tour if you are later than the check-in!

 Make sure you have empty Memory cards and full Batteries for your camera on the Photo Tour.
 I nearly drained a full battery in the 2.5 Hours along with filling a memory card and draining the Go Pro and 50% of my phone battery!
 You will be at it NON stop and the use of Live View really batters the battery!
 You do not want to miss anything!